dou5sabo/FDNet/README.md

-The official code will be released after the paper is accepted.
+The official code will be released soon.